miko53/jinjac/README.md

 end template
 ```
-It can be possible to user an other variable management, by implementing the parameter callback as indicated in this example
+It can be possible to use an other variable management, by implementing the parameter callback as indicated in this example
 ```c
 // map search and get callback jinjac_parameter_callback jinjac_specific_search_cb =